DewuGao/sfi-repro/README.md

 SHA-256 checksums for all tracked files (excluding the checksum file itself) are provided in `checksums_sha256.txt`.

-## License

-Code in `scripts/` is released under the license in `LICENSE`.
-Data products in `derived_outputs/` are provided for verification and reuse subject to the terms described in the manuscript’s data availability statement.

 ## Environment (recommended)

 This release includes a minimal `environment.yml` for conda.